-I do notice that this lens has a little more distortion than I would like – because of the APS-C crop factor, the lens uses a wider focal length to achieve the equivalent of a full frame camera.
+I do notice that this lens has a little more distortion than I would like; the APS-C crop factor means that the lens has to use a wider focal length than a full frame would use to achieve the same end result.

-Either way, this level of distortion is easily corrected in Lightroom – you can either click on a button to fix it in one step, or add ‘lens profile corrections’ to an import preset, to fix the photos when you import them.
+Either way, this level of lens distortion is easily fixed in Lightroom – you can either click on a button to fix it in one step, or add ‘lens profile corrections’ to an import preset, to fix the photos when you import them.

 Overall, the Sony 16-70mm f/4 is a fantastic lens that serves it’s purpose well: cover a wide variety of subjects and make crisp images.